-THE COURT: You are agreeing to forfeit all of this computer equipment.
-You're agreeing to a forfeiture judgment against this property because it was used or intended to be used to commit or to promote the commission of the offenses set out in Counts One and Two of the superseding information.
+18 THE COURT: You are agreeing to forfeit 19 all of this computer equipment.
+You're agreeing to a 20 forfeiture judgment against this property because it 21 was used or intended to be used to commit or to 22 promote the commission of the offenses set out in 23 Counts One and Two of the superseding information.
+24 And so you are acknowledging that all 25 this equipment is subject to forfeiture.
+You're to go to trial.
+You're also waiving the right to appeal any sentence imposed consistent with this plea agreement.
+You're waiving all appellate rights and collateral attacks concerning forfeiture and all matters related to this.

-And so you are acknowledging that all this equipment is subject to forfeiture.
-You're agreeing to the entry of a forfeiture judgment for this property.
-You're agreeing to its seizure and you understand it may be disposed of according to law.
-You're unaware of any third party who has any ownership interest in or claim to the subject property that is subject property that is subject to forfeiture.